ionelmc/django-easyfilters/docs/filters.rst

   * count: the number of items for this choice (only for FILTER_ADD)
   * params: parameters used to create a link for this option, as a QueryDict

+If you want to use a provided Filter and subclass from it, at the moment only the following additional methods are considered public:

+* ``render_choice_object(choice)``

+  This method is responsible for generating the label for a choice (whether it is an 'add' or 'remove' choice).
+It is passed a choice object that is derived either from the query string (for 'remove' choices) or from the database (for 'add' choices).

+  Different subclasses of Filter pass different types of object in.
+Currently the following can be relied on:

+  * :class:`ForeignKeyFilter` and :class:`ManyToManyFilter` pass in the related
+    database model instances as 'choice'.

+  * :class:`ValuesFilter` and :class:`ChoicesFilter` pass in the underlying raw
+    database value as 'choice'.

-At the moment, all other methods of Filter and subclasses are considered private implementation details.
-You can subclass Filter if you want, and use its functionality, but it may change without warning.
+All other methods of Filter and subclasses are considered private implementation details and may change without warning.